Todd-Werelius/grunt-ensure/README.md

 Target's are names that you provide to carry out a specific ensure task for instance

-Runs ensure against all targets (JUnit and JSDoc) in order they are present
+The following command runs ensure against all targets (JUnit and JSDoc) in placement order
 ```shell
 grunt ensure
 ```

-Runs ensure only against the JUnit target
+The following command runs ensure only against the JUnit target
 ```shell
 grunt ensure:JUnit
 ```

 ## Telling Ensure what to do using the gruntfile.js